 B-10 How can Scouts and others earn the 50-miler Award if they were not able to do the 10 hours of service during the outing?

 If it was not possible for each person to complete 10 hours of group work on the trail, a similar project may be conducted in the unit’s home area.
-“Boy Scout Requirements.”
+“Scouts BSA Requirements.”

-B-11 When does a Scout officially hold his new rank?
+B-11 When does a Scout officially hold their new rank?

-Positions of responsibility and some other things need to be accomplished while he holds the current rank.
-He holds the rank as of the day he passes his board of review.
-Boy Scout Handbook.
+Positions of responsibility and some other things need to be accomplished while they hold the current rank.
+They hold the rank as of the day they pass their board of review.
+Scouts BSA Handbook.

 B-12 How long does a Scout have to complete a merit badge?

-There is no limit except that he must be a Boy Scout (or Varsity Scout) when he starts and when he finishes, and he must finish it before his 18th birthday.
+There is no limit except that they must be a Scout when they start and when they finish, and they must finish it before their 18th birthday.

 B-13 Is it a good idea for a Scout’s parent to be his merit badge counselor for a merit badge?

 No, it is usually not a good idea.
-One of the “methods” of Boy Scouting is “adult association.”
-The Scout will get the most out of his associations with adults if his merit badge counselors are not family members.
+One of the “methods” of Scouts BSA is “adult association.”
+The Scout will get the most out of their associations with adults if their merit badge counselors are not family members.